Spectra of subdivision-vertex join and subdivision-edge join of two graphs: Spectra of subdivision-vertex joins

 Let $t(G)$ denote the number of spanning trees of $G$.
-It is well known \cite{kn:Cvetkovic95} that if $G$ is a connected graph on $n$ vertices with Laplacian spectrum $0=\mu_1(G)<\mu_{2}(G)\le\cdots\le\mu_n(G)$, then By Theorem \ref{SVLthm1}, we obtain the following result readily. \begin{cor} Let $G_1$ be an $r_1$-regular graph on $n_1$ vertices and $m_1$ edges, and $G_2$ an arbitrary graph on $n_2$ vertices.
+It is well known \cite{kn:Cvetkovic95} that if $G$ is a connected graph on $n$ vertices with Laplacian spectrum $0=\mu_1(G)<\mu_{2}(G)\le\cdots\le\mu_n(G)$, then Recently, computing the number of spanning trees of some specific types of graphs, especially the circulant graphs\cite{kn:Atajan06,kn:Ozeki11,kn:ZhangYong00,kn:ZhangYong05}, attracted many researchers' attention.
+Here, we obtain the number of the spanning trees of $G_1\dot{\vee} G_2$ for an $r_1$-regular graph $G_1$ and an arbitrary graph $G_2$. \begin{cor} Let $G_1$ be an $r_1$-regular graph on $n_1$ vertices and $m_1$ edges, and $G_2$ an arbitrary graph on $n_2$ vertices.
 Then